 Senegalese kora maestro Seckou Keita and classically-trained Welsh harpist Caitrin Finch bring their collaboration to the festival.
 It’s work in which they are charting inspirational common ground between seemingly disparate traditions.
 Acid croft innovators Shooglenifty worked with Rajastan’s Dora Dora on their latest album.
 They’ll bring that to an evening in which they share the stage with the women of the Kinnaris Quintet, a stringed instrument improvisation collaboration that’s delighting people across Scotland and beyond.
 Top Gaelic singer Kathleen MacInnes will be joined for an evening by one of Iceland’s most inventive musical collectives, the string group amiina.

 The well-loved Irish and Irish American group Cherish the Ladies. will return.
 Their fine musicianship and engaging stage presence always enchant Glasgow audiences.
 So does Eddi Reader, one of Scotland’s best loved singers, who’ll be bringing music from a recent release at well as favorites from her back catalogue.
 Legendary American folk singer Judy Collins will bring her classic style to the festival.
-The high energy and spot on collaboration of Blazin’ Fiddles always energizes listeners, too, and for the festival they will be joined by another of Scotland’s most respected artists, singer Karen Matheson.
+Kathy Mattea, whose folk and country music is always both thoughtful and thought provoking, returns to the festival after several years away.
+The high energy and spot on collaboration of Blazin’ Fiddles always energizes listeners, and for the festival they will be joined by one of Scotland’s most respected artists, singer Karen Matheson.

 Fiddle player Duncan Chisholm and singer Julie Fowlis . spent the good part of a year researching, writing, and composing music and visual material for the project which became An Tres Suaile: The Third Wave.